ginesiametlle/semtagger/README.md

 ### About this repository

-An easy to use (but powerful) universal semantic tagger.
+An easy to use universal semantic tagger.

 A recent version of Python 3 with the packages listed in [requirements.txt](./requirements.txt) and Bazel are expected.